-- Ask the bank for more time to pay back what you owe.
+Ask the bank for more time to pay back what you owe.
 The bank is likely to agree to a time extension if you have paid off your debts in the past.

-- If you still cannot pay back the overdraft and are getting further into debt, contact MABS (the Money Advice and Budgeting Service).
+If you still cannot pay back the overdraft and are getting further into debt, contact MABS (the Money Advice and Budgeting Service).
 MABS will help you work out how much money you can afford to pay back per month.
 It will then contact the bank for you.
 MABS will arrange with the bank that you will pay back a certain amount every month until the debt is cleared.
 MABS offers this service free of charge.

-- The interest rate on overdrafts is usually a little higher than the rate charged on personal loans and can range from about 11% to about 15%.
+You pay interest on the amount you owe at any one time, not on the total overdraft limit available to you.
+The interest rate on overdrafts is usually a little higher than the rate charged on personal loans and can range from about 11% to about 15%.
+The rate can change.

 If you go over your agreed overdraft limit, you may have to pay surcharge interest.

 How to apply